-&lt;sup>12This was especially true for 1871, when the Conservative Party still endorsed an "estate society."
+7This was especially true for 1871, when the Conservative Party still endorsed an "estate society."
 Yet the incompatibility of the party's stance with capitalist development led it to give up on this goal, as expressed in the party's reorganization in 1876 as the "German Conservative Party" (Berdahl, 1972, 2-3).

-1986).
-This significant divergence also led to a variation in the parties that ran across different districts (Sperber, 1997, 26, 114).
-In some electoral districts, parties did not find the necessary social or economic conditions to be viable competitors.
-For the Conservative Party, land inequality was a key factor determining its electoral viability, and the socioeconomic structures associated with high land inequality created a political culture that facilitated abuses of power and undermined democratic elections (Anderson, 2000, Ch.
+This diversity also led to variation in the parties that ran across different districts (Sperber, 1997, 26, 114).
+In some districts, parties did not encounter the necessary socioeconomic conditions or political traditions to be viable competitors.8 For the Conservative Party, the socioeconomic and political structures associated with high land inequality-reflecting an institutional equilibrium that facilitated abuses of power and undermined democratic elections-were a key factor determining its electoral viability (Anderson, 2000, Ch.
 6; Ziblatt, 2008; Ziblatt, 2009).
-Yet where these conditions did not exist, the Conservative Party-or any other party that would have had comparable political goals-had little chance of succeeding in open electoral competition, leading to the absence of an appreciable local party organization in many electoral districts.
+Yet where these conditions did not exist, the Conservative Party had little chance of succeeding in open electoral competition, leading to the absence of an appreciable party organization in such locations.

-Considering the relationship of socioeconomic circumstances and electoral outcomes is in line with previous scholarly work on Imperial Germany.
-Most importantly, Lepsius (1966) argues that parties in 19th-century Germany reflected "sociomoral milieus," which were themselves based in deeply rooted factors, such as culture, socioeconomic conditions, and political norms (Hübinger, 2008; Sperber, 1997, 3).
-Importantly, this variation predated industrial society and thus also the Empire's political system (Sperber, 1997, 4-5).
+Considering the relationship of deeply-rooted political norms and socioeconomic circumstances with electoral outcomes is in line with previous scholarly work.
+Most importantly, Lepsius (1966) argues that parties in 19th-century Germany reflected "sociomoral milieus," which were themselves based in deeply rooted factors, such as culture, socioeconomic conditions, and political norms (Hübinger, 2008; Sperber, 1997, 3).9 Importantly, this variation predated industrial society and the Empire's political system (Sperber, 1997, 4-5).

-We focus on electoral outcomes in 1871 because electoral politics in the following decades became more nationalized, impacting social attitudes and ultimately leading to the development of a national democratic culture (Anderson, 1993, 2000).
+We focus on electoral outcomes in 1871 because politics in the following decades became more nationalized, impacting social attitudes and ultimately leading to the development of a national democratic culture (Anderson, 1993, 2000).
 This entailed a move away from the highly decentralized initial conditions.
-Additionally, after 1871, the second wave of industrialization took off in Germany and lead to rapid and comprehensive social transformation (Hahn, 2011; Sperber, 1997, 5; Streb, Baten and Yin, 2006).
-One of the consequences was the rise of Social Democracy and a realignment of the party system (Berman, 2001, esp.
-441-442, 445-446; Sperber, 1997, esp.
-7).
-In particular, the year 1890 is viewed as the turning point from more elite-centered politics to more popular politics (Sperber, 1997, 19).
-Because of all these subsequent developments, we focus on electoral outcomes in 1871.
-16
+Additionally, after 1871, the second wave of industrialization took off in Germany and led to comprehensive social transformation (Hahn, 2011; Sperber, 1997, 5; Streb, Baten and Yin, 2006).
+The consequences included the rise of Social Democracy and a realignment of the party system (Berman, 2001, esp.
+441-442,

-&lt;sup>13This is likely one of the reasons for why the Conservative Party chose to not nominate candidates in many more urban settings (cf. Nipperdey, 1961, 247).
+8This is likely one of the reasons for why the Conservative Party chose to not nominate candidates in many more urban settings (cf. Nipperdey, 1961, 247).

-&lt;sup>14Variations in local culture and norms can persist over long time periods and shape political-economic outcomes (Acharya, Blackwell and Sen, 2018; Alesina and Giuliano, 2015; Vogler, 2019).
+9Variations in local culture and norms can persist over long time periods and shape political-economic outcomes (Acharya, Blackwell and Sen, 2018; Alesina and Giuliano, 2015; Vogler, 2019).